10 Best Client Database Software Shortlist

 Agile CRM starts at $8.99/user/month and has a freemium version for up to 10 users.

-Other Client Database Options
+Other Client Database Software Reviews

 Here are a few more tools that did not make it to the top but are still worth your consideration.